Three USA Gymnastics board members resign in wake of sex abuse scandal

 On Friday, Olympic gold medalist Aly Raisman blasted U.S. gymnastics officials for failing to protect her and other women from years of sexual abuse, calling the governing body “rotten from the inside.”

-“It’s clear now that if we leave it up to these organizations, history is likely to repeat itself,” Raisman, 23, said, referring to USA Gymnastics and the U.S. Olympic Committee.

-USA Gymnastics also said in the Monday statement it will work to promote athlete safety and prevent future abuse by adopting and enforcing its new “safe sport” policy that more clearly defines misconduct and prevents inappropriate interaction.

-Reporting by Keith Coffman; Editing by Grant McCool and Cynthia Osterman
+Reporting by Keith Coffman; Editing by Richard Chang and Grant McCool